downson-lang/downson/SPECIFICATION.md

 ## Preliminaries

-Downson (from markDOWN Object Notation) is an extension of the [Github Flavored Markdown](https://github.github.com/gfm/) syntax.
-Downson is an extension such that downson documents are valid GFM documents.
-Therefore implementors of this specification should first consult the GFM specification for guidelines.
+Downson (from markDOWN Object Notation) is an extension of the [Github Flavored Markdown](https://github.github.com/gfm/) specification.
+Downson does not add new elements to the Markdown syntax, but redefines their semantics to represent arbitrary data in a format that is easily readable for both humans and machines, with the emphasis on humans.

+Most of the definitions in this document make use of those in the GFM specificiation, therefore implementors should first consult the GFM specification for guidelines.

-In the subsequent sections, *Annotation* blocks are present to highlight the design decisions and considerations when creating this specification.
+In the subsequent sections, *Annotation* blocks are present to highlight the design decisions and considerations made when creating this specification.

 ### Filename Extension